 A great and beloved individual has come all this way especially to see you -- did you honestly think they wanted to see a Tower?

-Alison Whisson is a journalist who has lived in Paris and the Western suburbs for three years.
-She is one of the co-creators of the Five Little Stars blog which you can follow on Facebook here.
+Alison Whisson is an Australian journalist who has been living in Paris and the western suburbs for three years.